projecttaras/projecttaras.github.io/_posts/2016-02-08-Feb-First-Report.md

 <img align="center" src="/assets/themes/bootstrap-3/images/trans.jpg" style="width: 50%;">
 <br>
 This week has set a good momentum for the hardware side of the project.
-We have collected the following items from the previous EPICS team:
+We have collected the following items from the previous EPICS team :
 <ul>
 	<li>1.
 SIM 908</li>
 	<li>2.
 RS 232 to TTL Convertor</li>